Cartoonist cyber-bullied as Greek politics turn sour

 A cartoon published by Arkas last month seemed anodyne enough: a newscaster saying "I have complete trust in the government.
 It has its feet firmly planted in the clouds."

-But in Greece's polarized political climate, this prompted an avalanche of hostile messages.
+But in Greece's polarised political climate, this prompted an avalanche of hostile messages.
 "You exposed yourself irreparably.
 It will be on your head, you'll see," said one.

 The ruling leftist Syriza party, which came to power in January promising to end austerity and stand up to international lenders, denied it was involved.